-In our Wolf asset area in Loving County, Texas, San Mateo has oil, natural gas and salt water gathering systems that gather our oil, natural gas and water production.
-We retained this three-pipeline system following the sale of our wholly-owned subsidiary that owned certain natural gas gathering and processing assets in the Wolf asset area (the "Loving County Processing System") to an affiliate of EnLink Midstream Partners, LP ("EnLink") in October 2015.
-The Loving County Processing System included a cryogenic natural gas processing plant (the "Wolf Processing Plant") and approximately six miles of high-pressure gathering pipeline that connects our gathering system to the Wolf Processing Plant.
+In our Wolf asset area in Loving County, Texas, San Mateo gathers our natural gas production with the natural gas gathering system we retained following the sale of our wholly-owned subsidiary that owned certain natural gas gathering and processing assets in the Wolf asset area (the "Loving County Processing System") to an affiliate of EnLink Midstream Partners, LP ("EnLink") in October 2015.
+The Loving County Processing System included a cryogenic natural gas processing plant (the "Wolf Processing Plant") and approximately six miles of high-pressure gathering pipeline that connected our gathering system to the Wolf Processing Plant.
 Substantially all of our remaining midstream assets in the Wolf asset area were contributed to San Mateo in February 2017.
-During 2017, San Mateo disposed of approximately 15.5 million Bbl of salt water in the Wolf asset area, including disposal of third-party salt water on a commercial basis.
-San Mateo completed its third salt water disposal well in the Wolf asset area during 2017, increasing San Mateo's disposal capacity in the Wolf asset area to approximately 70,000 Bbl of salt water per day.
-At February 21, 2018, San Mateo was also expanding its oil gathering system in the Wolf asset area.